 Earn Professional Development Credits toward your Illinois License Renewal – ISBE Pre-Approved

-EXTENDED – In these challenging times that we are living, we want to provide our teachers with a little help by providing a 20% discounted rate until November 30, 2020.
-CODE: “BHealthy20”
+EXTENDED – In these challenging times that we are living in, we want to provide our teachers with a little help by providing a 20% discounted rate until September 27, 2021.
+CODE: “BHealthy2021”

 **Offer not available with Graduate Level Courses.